 #1 Google Analytics

 A free that tells you pretty much everything about your website.
 There’s no competition to what Google Analytics provides.
 Just by adding a simple tracking code, Google Analytics will share a ton of data about every single user that lands on one of your web pages.

 Everything that the user does, the behavior, the time spent on pages, etc. You will find every data that helps you make informed decisions regarding planning content marketing efforts in GA.
 However, this is restricted to your own site.
 You can’t do competitor research on GA.

 #2 Google Search Console

 The impressions your pages get on search engines so that you can optimize for & rank for those keywords as well.
 You can keep doing this to rank for more and more keywords increasing the odds of ranking at the top.
-This is never ending, especially if you regularly create content that keeps indexing.
+This is never-ending, especially if you regularly create content that keeps indexing.

-My goto tool for keyword research.
+My go-to tool for keyword research.
 I have a paid plan, but I have been using it since the tool was absolutely free & had all the features that paid plan has.

 You can research for keywords, find top pages & keywords that your competition is ranking for, backlinks report to find opportunities for your pages.
 You can also find content ideas based on the seed keyword you put into the tool.
-One of my favourite feature of Ubersuggest is similar websites.
-You can put your competitor’s URL & find the similar sites so that keep an eye on their moves & content to keep up with the game.
+One of my favorite feature of Ubersuggest is similar websites.
+You can put your competitor’s URL & find similar sites so that keep an eye on their moves & content to keep up with the game.

 Another tool that does way more than simple competitor research.
 There are 40+ tools you can use to do more for your blog.
 Backlinks gaps analysis, content optimization based on on-page SEO variables, paid keyword data, affiliate keywords optimization, to name a few.